Cheng-Lin-Li/SegCaps/README.md

 #### 5-3 Test your model:

 Due to the program apply KFold cross-training and testing.
 If your testing image files less than 4, please indicate the number of image files you have.

+Again, the program will convert all image files into numpy format and store training/testing images into ./data/np_files and testing (and training) file lists under ./data/split_list folders.
+You need to remove these two folders every time if you want to replace your training image and mask files.
+The program will only read data from np_files folders.

 Example: You have only 2 images, and you indicate --Kfold 2, which means you will use 1 image file for training, and 1 image file for testing.